Ess91/Conquer-Clone/README.md

    Either do this by:

    1. Downloading the file as a zip folder - Downloading the zip folder onto your personal computer and extracting it from there
-   1. Download it through the Github CLI - More information [here](https://cli.github.com/)
+   1. Download it through the Github CLI - More information on [Github CLI](https://cli.github.com/)

    Once you've found a suitable folder on your local computer for your forked repository, you can now customise it and make it your own.